BrownCarter/smallpyScript/systemctl_termux/README.md

 ```

 # Usage
-ake sure you change permission of executable before moving to path.
+Make sure you change permission of executable before moving to path.

 ```
 $ cd systemctl_termux